Wikimedia-ID/Wikimedia-ID.github.io/besutkode/university-modules-en.md

 0. Elimination round (Ock 20 - Nov 20)

-    The elimination round consists of five tasks, performed consecutively, including tasks that will prepare the participant for working effectively on an open source project, as is required for GSOC projects.
+    The elimination round consists of five tasks, performed consecutively, including tasks that will prepare the participant for working effectively on an open source project, as is required for GSOC projects: documentation, research, programming.

-    * documentation
-    * research
-    * programming

     Each participant who successfully entered the program will be sent their first task on 20 Ock 00:01 via email.